Qovery/documentation/website/guides/tutorial/create-a-blazingly-fast-api-in-rust-part-1.md

 ### Create a new application

-To follow the guide, [you can fork and use our repository][https://github.com/evoxmusic/twitter-clone-rust]
+To follow the guide, <a href="https://github.com/evoxmusic/twitter-clone-rust">you can fork and use our repository</a>

 Use the forked repository (and branch **master**) while creating the application in the repository field: